-VITA sites within the state of Colorado generally recruit volunteers during the months of October through January to help prepare income tax returns for the following tax year, which starts the first week of February.
-No prior tax preparation experience is necessary, and there are volunteer opportunities that don’t actually involve preparing taxes.
+VITA sites within the state of Colorado generally recruit volunteers during the months of October through December to help prepare for the following tax year, which starts the first week of February.

 About Volunteering with VITA